 Employees: University Policy 1.14 and 1.14.1

-The Title IX Coordinator provides assistance to both parties (if affiliated with Michigan Tech) in the form of supportive measures such as opportunities for academic accommodations; changes in housing; visa and immigration assistance; changes in working situations; and other assistance as may be appropriate and available on campus or in the community (such as no contact orders, campus escorts, transportation assistance, targeted interventions, etc.).
+The Title IX Coordinator provides assistance to both parties (if affiliated with Michigan Tech) in the form of supportive measures such as opportunities for academic accommodations; changes in housing; visa and immigration assistance; changes in working situations; campus escorts and other assistance as may be appropriate and available on campus or in the community.

-If a party so desires, that individual will be connected with a counselor on- or off-campus, as well as an on- or off-campus victim's advocate.
+If a party so desires, that individual will be connected with a counselor, as well as a victim's advocate.

 If the reporting party desires to file a police report, the Title IX coordinator will assist the party in contacting Public Safety and Police Services or other local law enforcement.